 Unique among the scepters of the Middle Kingdoms, the White Stave has no role in indicating the royalty of the one who holds it.
 Rather, what virtue it possesses derives from the royal.

-The first White Stave was made from the wood of the tree under which Héalhra Whitemane rested for the last time in human form before taking Fire and immortality (and the demigodhead of the Lion) upon himself in the first Battle of Bluepeak, against the terrible Gnorn.
-The lady Ambyr, Healhra’s wife, brought a fallen bough of the tree away from the battlefield with her and kept it safe.
-When she and the people who would become the ancestors of the Arlenes finally found their settling-place by the river Arlid, Ambyr had the straightest part of the bough wrought into a rod bound and capped with silver, as a sign and reminder of the Lion’s sacrifice to be borne by all the rulers of Arlen thereafter.
+The first White Stave was made from the wood of the tree under which Héalhra Whitemane rested for the last time in human form before taking Fire and immortality upon himself (along with the demigodhead of the Lion) to compass the destruction of the dreadful Gnorn and end the first Battle of Bluepeak.
+The lady Ambyr, Héalhra’s wife, brought a fallen bough of the tree away from the battlefield with her and kept it safe.
+When she and the people who would become the ancestors of the Arlene nation finally found their settling-place by the river Arlid, Ambyr had the straightest part of the bough wrought into a rod bound and capped with silver, as a sign and reminder of the Lion’s sacrifice to be borne by all the rulers of Arlen thereafter.

-The Stave has worn out many times over the centuries, and been replaced without too much fuss when it does.
-(Woodworkers and jewelers tasked with the making of a new Stave try to duplicate the previous designs of the carving and the silver binding as closely as possible.
-But over the centuries various design tweaks have been made… these too without any great fuss.)
+Over the centuries since, the Stave has worn out many times and been replaced without too much fuss when it does—the replacement coming whenever possible from the oldest scion of that first whitestave, Berlémetir Silverstock, which grows at the heart of the Orsmernin grove outside Prydon city.
+Woodworkers and jewelers tasked with making a new Stave try to duplicate the previous designs of the carving and the silver binding as closely as possible.
+But over the centuries various design tweaks have been made… these too without any great fuss.

 The White Stave is more a badge of office than a symbol of royal power.
 By itself the Stave is far less important than the Throne of Arlen, which is carved of a single great crosscut of the same kind of wood (a variant of olive*, now routinely simply called “whitestave” wood right across the Kingdoms).
 Yet the Stave is almost always spoken of in the same breath as the Throne—as without being in possession of one of them, and able to sit safely in the other, no one can be said to truly rule Arlen.
 This is because their paired virtue derives solely from being in the keeping of a rightful ruler who has returned alive from the Nightwalk through Lionhall, bringing away with them the Lion’s countenance and His power.